The Importance of UCMR Testing

 UCMR testing is part of the federal Safe Drinking Water Act.

 The Tampa Water Department is participating in the EPA’s fifth round of UCMR testing, known as UCMR5, which requires us to monitor for 30 chemical contaminants using analytical methods approved by EPA.
 It can be a lengthy process to set drinking water regulations, but it is important that EPA completes its thorough, scientific process to fully understand the potential health impacts, maximum contaminant levels, analytical methods, and treatment methods to provide public utilities with proven, consistent standards.

 The contaminants we are testing include 29 per- and polyfluoroalkyl substances (known as PFAS) and lithium.
 Testing will take place during the 2023 calendar year.
-Updated results will be made available on a quarterly basis as they are available.
+Updated results will be posted on a quarterly basis as they are available.

 It's important to keep in mind that no health standards (for example, maximum contaminant levels) have been established at the present time for any of these unregulated contaminants.